-For researchers seeking to utilize AIM Photonics capabilities, the AIM Photonics processes are available through the MOSIS Integrated Circuit Fabrication Service (https://www.mosis.com/vendors/view/AIM).
-MOSIS offers access to AIM Photonics multi project wafer (MPW) runs.
-AIM Photonics process development kits (PDK) are also available for download from the MOSIS site.
-AIM Photonics plans to offer several MPW runs per year on three different silicon photonics process: Full (active), Passive, and Interposer.
-Schedules for all 3 of these MPW types are available at the AIM Photonics website (http://www.aimphotonics.com/mpw-schedule/), and the MOSIS website (https://www.mosis.com/db/pubf/fsched?ORG=AIM).
+For researchers seeking to utilize AIM Photonics capabilities, the first step in engaging with AIM Photonics should start with filling out an Information Request Form that can be found at http://www.aimphotonics.com/info-request.
+AIM Photonics offers access to multi project wafer (MPW) runs.
+AIM Photonics MPW details are available through AIM Photonics at (http://www.aimphotonics.com/mpw-details).
+AIM Photonics process development kits (PDK's) are also available for download from their website.
+The request for PDK's can be found at http://www.aimphotonics.com/pdk-access-request.
+AIM Photonics plans to offer several MPW runs per year on three different silicon photonics processes: Full (active), Passive, and Active Interposer.
+Schedules for all 3 of these MPW types are available at the AIM Photonics website http://www.aimphotonics.com/mpw-details.

 The step-by-step instructions located at http://www.aimphotonics.com/nsf-dcl/ will help interested parties understand what will be needed prior to submitting an NSF proposal for an integrated silicon photonics project utilizing AIM Photonics capabilities.
 The steps include: (1) Process Design Kit (PDK) Access; (2) Multi-Project Wafer (MPW) Access; (3) MPW design size and cost; (4) Design Preparation; (5) Training; and (6) Design Submission for MPW Fabrication.

-The title of the proposal in response to this DCL should begin with "PIC:".
+Titles of proposals submitted in response to this DCL should begin with "PIC:".
 Proposals should clearly define in the Project Description the AIM Photonics capabilities to be used and include in the Budget Justification the AIM processing costs to be incurred.
 All proposals will be subject to the NSF merit review process.
-If the proposal or supplement is granted, then the PI should contact MOSIS, schedule for the next run, and proceed with AIM/MOSIS processing.
+If the proposal or supplement is granted, then the Principal Investigator should contact AIM Photonics, schedule for the next run, and proceed with AIM Photonics processing.

-For further information, please contact the cognizant Program Directors:
+For further information, please contact the cognizant NSF Program Directors:

 - Lawrence S. Goldberg (firstname.lastname@example.org), Division of Electrical, Communications and Cyber Systems (ECCS)

-- Rick C. Schwerdtfeger (email@example.com), SBIR/STTR, Division of Industrial Innovation and Partnerships (IIP)
+- Stephen Konsek (email@example.com), SBIR/STTR, Division of Industrial Innovation and Partnerships (IIP)

-The NSF Division web sites can be accessed at:
+The NSF ENG Division web sites can be accessed at: